 Lee Miller was born in 1907 in Poughkeepsie, New York, the middle child of an amateur photographer and his wife.
 She had an unusually close and somewhat peculiar relationship with her father who often photographed her and encouraged her artistic nature.
-By the 1920’s she had moved to New York City where she modeled for Vogue magazine, recognized for her beauty and style.
-Wanting to expand her career as an artist and leave modeling behind she traveled to Paris.
+By the 1920’s she had moved to New York City where she modelled for Vogue magazine, recognized for her beauty and style.
+Wanting to expand her career as an artist and leave modelling behind she travelled to Paris.
 Despite having no connections or referrals, she had ambitions of living amongst the bohemian crowd and developing her career as an artist.
 In the beginning, she was lonely and unfocused.
-At a café one evening she meets some American expats who introduce her to an assortment of Parisian free-spirited and creative people at a hedonistic party in the home of a local arts patron.
+At a cafe one evening, she meets some American ex-pats who introduce her to an assortment of Parisian free-spirited and creative people at a hedonistic party in the home of a local arts patron.
 At this same party, she is introduced to Man Ray.

 Attracted by her beauty and genuine ambition to learn more about the art of photography, Man Ray hires her as his studio assistant.
 Their relationship naturally evolves beyond that of mentor and student.
 Soon they are lovers and Man develops intense feelings for Miller which are reciprocated by the impressionable young woman who is at least two decades younger.
 As with many creative people, their emotions are intense and mercurial.
 Both professional and romantic jealousy regularly complicates their relationship.
 Living, working and socializing together soon becomes more difficult to manoeuvre and they quarrel easily.
 His ego ultimately supersedes his love for her.